-At the Detroit Auto Show last year, Volkswagen showed off a slightly sportier version of its Passat
+At the Detroit Auto Show last year, Volkswagen showed off a slightly sportier version of its Passat in concept form

 .
 Now, just days out from this year’s event

 , Volkswagen has shown a version of its Passat based on that original concept and which will be rolling into showrooms in the coming weeks.